 The purpose of this award is to equip the learner with the knowledge, skill and competence in the practices and principles underpinning the role of a Special Needs Assistant.

 The SNA module is typically held over 14 sessions.
-Learners must complete a minimum of 30 hours work placement in a pre-school, primary, post-primary or special school where children with special educational needs are educated.
-This will enable the learner to gain invaluable experience through which they will be able to apply theory to the actual practice of working as a student SNA in an educational setting.
+Learners usually complete a minimum of 30 hours work placement in a pre-school, primary, post-primary or special school where children with special educational needs are educated.* This enables the learner to gain invaluable experience through which they will be able to apply theory to the actual practice of working as a student SNA in an educational setting.

 - The context and history of SNA provision in Ireland.